yasudakn/kubeflow-pipelines-clv/README.md

 - Using Kubeflow Pipelines UI
 - Using KFP SDK

-Refer to [README](./run/README.md) in the `/run` folder of this repo for detailed instructions on how to trigger runs.
+Refer to [README](./run/README.md) in the `/run` folder  for detailed instructions on how to trigger runs.

 ## Repository structure

 `/pipelines`
-The source code for two template KFP Pipelines:
+The source code for example pipelines.
-- The pipeline that automates CLV model training and deployment
-- The pipeline that automates batch inference

 `/components`

-The source code for the KFP components that wrap selected **AutoML Tables** APIs.
+The source code for the custom components used in the pipelines.

 `/install`

-Kubeflow Pipelines  installation script
+The environment setup instructions

 `/deploy`